 Now, we’re just upping the ante, aren’t we?
 Still, it’s impossible to make a Bullfrog retrospective without mentioning another critical and commercial success, which is perhaps their most colourful game that also begun its own influential series.
 I’m talking about Theme Park.

 And again we’re taking a look at a game series, that like many others, started in the 80s or 90s (80s in this particular case), still continues to this day and became famous around its 3rd entry.
 But this time, it features perhaps the most famous private detective in computer gaming: Tex Murphy.
 I’m obviously talking about Mean Streets.

 Like I said before, most genres started as computer games before being made for consoles.
-In fact, due to the limited fast action in favor of a slow, methodical gameplay, most simulations thrived in the computer realm in comparison with consoles.
+In fact, due to the limited fast action in favour of slow, methodical gameplay, most simulations thrived in the computer realm in comparison with consoles.
 However, some companies did try to port them to consoles, but most console players in the 80s and 90s preferred more action-oriented games.
 Today’s subject although more known in the Sega Megadrive/Genesis’ library, begun its existence as a computer game.
 We’re talking about 688 Attack Sub.